Planck 2013 results. I. Overview of products and scientific results: Introduction

-When detector noise is very low, systematic effects that arise from the instrument, telescope, scanning strategy, or calibration approach may dominate over noise in specific spatial, frequency, and/or $\ell$ ranges.
+When detector noise is very low, systematic effects that arise from the instrument, telescope, scanning strategy, or calibration approach may dominate over noise in specific spatial or frequency ranges.
 The analysis of redundancy is the main tool used by \Planck\ to understand and quantify the effect of systematics.
-Redundancy on short timescales comes from the scanning strategy --- spinning at 1~rpm with the spin axis fixed for 45--80\,minutes, depending on phase in the year --- which has particular advantages in this respect, especially for the largest scales.
-When first designed, this strategy was considered ambitious because it required low $1/f$ noise near 0.0167\,Hz (the spin frequency), and very stable instruments over the whole mission.
-Redundancy on long timescales comes in two versions: 1~\Planck\ scans approximately the same circle on the sky every six months, alternating in the direction of the scan; and 2~\Planck\ scans exactly (within arcminutes) the same circle on the sky every one year.
-The ability to compare maps made in individual all-sky ``surveys'' (i.e., covering approximately six month intervals) and year-by-year is invaluable in identifying specific systematic effects and calibration errors.
-Although \Planck\ was designed to cover the whole sky twice over, its superb in-flight performance has enabled it to complete nearly five full-sky maps with the HFI instrument, and it will complete eight full-sky maps with the LFI instrument later in 2013.
-The redundancy provided by such a large number of surveys is a major asset for \Planck, allowing tests of the overall stability of the instruments over the mission and sensitive measurements of systematic residuals on the sky.
+Redundancy on short timescales comes from the scanning strategy (Sect.~\ref{sec:ScanStrat}), which has particular advantages in this respect, especially for the largest scales.
+When first designed, this strategy was considered ambitious because it required low $1/f$ noise near 0.0167\,Hz (the spin frequency) and very stable instruments over the whole mission.
+Redundancy on long timescales comes in two versions: 1)~\Planck\ scans approximately the same circle on the sky every six months, alternating in the direction of the scan; and 2)~\Planck\ scans exactly (within arcminutes) the same circle on the sky every one year.
+The ability to compare maps made in individual all-sky ``Surveys'' (covering approximately six month intervals, see Sect.~\ref{sec:ScanStrat} and Table~\ref{TabSurveys}) and year-by-year is invaluable in identifying specific systematic effects and calibration errors.
+Although \Planck\ was designed to cover the whole sky twice over, its superb in-flight performance has enabled it to complete nearly five full-sky maps with the HFI instrument, and more than eight with the LFI instrument.
+The redundancy provided by such a large number of Surveys is a major asset for \Planck, allowing tests of the overall stability of the instruments over the mission and sensitive measurements of systematic residuals on the sky.

 Redundancy of a different sort is provided by multiple detectors within frequency bands.
-HFI includes four independent pairs of polarization-sensitive detectors in each channel from 100 to 353\,GHz, in addition to the four total intensity (spider web) detectors at all frequencies except at 100\,GHz.
-The LFI includes six independent pairs of polarization-sensitive detectors at 70\,GHz, with three at 44\,GHz and two at 30\,GHz.
+HFI includes four independent pairs of polarization-sensitive detectors in each channel from 100 to 353\,GHz, in addition to the four total intensity (spider web) detectors at all frequencies except 100\,GHz.
+LFI includes six independent pairs of polarization-sensitive detectors at 70\,GHz, with three at 44\,GHz and two at 30\,GHz.
 The different technologies used in the two instruments provide an additional powerful tool to identify and remove systematic effects.